 If you like dogs you will ADORE this walk.
 It’s one of the few walks on DOC land I’ve come across where dogs are allowed and because of that there were so many cute puppies around every corner (disclaimer: every dog to me is a puppy whether they are a couple of months old or not!)

 A hut where you are guaranteed to have the whole place to yourself?
 Where you have to cross a river numerous times to get there?
 Where you don’t have to carry crockery or cooking equipment, leaving room for a bottle of wine in your bag?
 Sign me up!

-On a weekend where most people were curled up at home, watching Netflix and keeping dry, we decided to go for a hike and stay overnight in a 60+ year old Hut in the middle of nowhere with no power and no promise of dry firewood on one of the wettest weekends in Wellington.
+On a weekend where most people were curled up at home, watching Netflix and keeping dry, we decided to go for a hike and stay overnight in a 60+ year old Hut.